 We all have a room in our home that could use a little bit if updating.
 But where to start?
 If updating a room seems overwhelming to you here here are 9 best tips to help you update a tired room.
 These are tried and true tips to help you freshen up a room.
 Let's update that tired room!
 You can do it!

 One of the most asked questions here at StoneGable is, ” how do I update my out-of-date rooms”?
 I hear you!
 I think we all want to keep our homes comfortable and attractive and updated.
 I’ve been on a soft rant lately about the importance of keeping our homes as up-to-date as we are!
-Today let’s talk about how to take our rooms from frumpy to fabulous!
+Today let’s talk about how to update a room.

 Going from a wee bit tired or even frumpy to fabulous does not mean gutting everything in a room or your home but it does mean being aware of the “state of our homes” and keeping on top of any changes that need to be done.
-So, today I’m sharing simple ways to update a room and take it from a bit tired to oh, so pretty!
+So, today I’m sharing simple ways to update a room to make it the best it can be.

 Change is hard and often time the changes we need to make in a room to give it a fresh and updated look can seem overwhelming.
-Most of us can’t and don’t want to tackle them all at once so let’s just agree that decorating is a process!
+Most of us can’t and don’t want to tackle changes all at once so let’s just agree that decorating is a process!

 And it is often a bit of a slow process.
-So be patient with your room and yourself and be happy for each little improvement!
+So be patient with your room and yourself and be happy with each little improvement!

-Here’s what to do to when you feel a room could be updated a bit… or a lot!
+Here’s what to do when you feel a room could be updated a bit… or a lot!